Chinchillas need to eat hay.

-For a body so small and fragile such as a chinchilla, they can easily have upset stomachs or issues passing “gas,” so to speak.
+For a body so small and fragile, chinchillas can easily have upset stomachs or issues passing “gas”, so to speak.

-Ensuring that your chinchilla has a strong amount of hay present in their diets helps to ensure your chinchilla’s digestive system is always functioning at peak levels.
+Ensuring that your chinchilla has a large amount of hay present in its diet helps to ensure its digestive system is always functioning at peak levels.

 Some owners begin shying away from hay or getting too treat heavy or relying on chinchilla formulated pellets.

-It’s not that this is going to reduce your chinchilla life by 10 years by any means but including hay and making it the focal point of your chinchillas’ diet is a priority from day 1.
+It’s not that this is going to reduce your chinchilla life by 10 years by any means, but including hay and making it the focal point of your pet’s diet should be your priority from day 1.

 I will combine two sets just to get her some balance and nutrients that both blends of hays have to offer.

-If your offering the hay and paying attention to how your chinchilla responds, you will be in great shape.
+If you are offering the hay and paying attention to how your chinchilla responds, you will be in great shape.

-Well, we now know hay is essential, and the next task on the list is setting up the hay feeder/hay rack neatly within your chinchilla cage to make it easily accessible, avoiding a mess, and looking as decent as possible.
+Well, we now know hay is essential.
+The next task on the list is setting up the hay feeder/hay rack neatly within your chinchilla cage to make it easily accessible, avoid a mess, and have it looking as decent as possible.

-Nonetheless, we are looking for something that easily places inside of our chinchilla cage or attaches to the outside of the cage.
+You are looking for something that easily fits inside of your chinchilla cage, or attaches to the outside of the cage.